 Elite Education also has Wisenet Student Management System.
 All Elite students can check their academic progress and result, update their personal information through Wisenet at any time anywhere.

 Elite Education has fully-equipped computer lab (with 40 new PCs with printer connections and networks) at the North Sydney Campus.

-Both North Sydney and City campuses have fast free Wifi (unlimited) for students to do online learning and research.
-Elite has upgraded its internet services in 2017 to further facilitate e-learning at all campuses.
+North Sydney has fast free Wifi (unlimited) for students to do online learning and research.
+Elite has upgraded its internet services in 2017 to further facilitate e-learning.